 Although the economic development produced by the expansion of the oil and gas industry is highly beneficial to the economy, many workers in the field place their lives at risk on the job every single day.
 The work involved in pipeline work can be extremely dangerous, leaving some workers severely and even catastrophically injured.
 Many of these injuries have occurred due to inadequate training, poor equipment maintenance, improper drilling procedures, and the failure to apply proper safeguards.

-How do oil pipeline injuries occur?
+How do oil pipeline injuries happen?

 The Pipeline and Hazardous Materials Safety Administration (PHMSA) reports there are more than 2.6 million miles of pipeline that transport liquid petroleum and natural gas across the nation.
 Catastrophic results can occur when a pipeline fails.
 Many times these failures were caused by older, degraded pipelines that were installed across the nation in the mid to late 20th century.